-9 Here is a plain statement (see also 1 Cor.
-6:9-10 and Rev. 21:8).
+6 Here is a plain statement (see also 1 Corinthians 6:9-10 and Revelation 21:8).
 Religious communities that condone or permit such practices are deceiving their constituents; at the Judgment they will get a very nasty surprise.
+The list refers to what we might call rather obvious forms of sin; there are also the more subtle forms.

-10 Paul was not referring to certain satanically inspired regimes, that may actually preach hate and violence.
+7 Paul was not referring to certain satanically inspired regimes, that may actually preach hate and violence.